StrongMind/culture/tech_sessions/cohorts/topics/epics_and_kpis.md

  - one way to get to the value is to use the 5 Whys Process

 ## Acceptance Criteria
-clearly defines expectations of what should be accomplished to achieve the value of the epic) (*Provide Example)
+clearly defines expectations of what should be accomplished to achieve the value of the epic This shows what needs to be done to complete the epic, but does not show the value in the epic.

+(*Provide Example and/or practice)

 ## KPIs
-KPIs are the measures and milestones that indicate how you know you have acheived the value of the Epic
+KPIs are the measures and milestones that indicate how you know you have acheived the value of the Epic These can be measured at any time in the process.
+The results determine if the epic can be considered done.
+This is proving the value.

 good KPIs have several basic characteristics: